MicrosoftDocs/azure-devops-docs/docs/repos/git/pull-requests.md

 ::: moniker range=">=azure-devops-2019"
 <a name="change-the-target-branch-of-a-pull-request"></a>
-### Change the target branch of a PR
+### Change the target branch of an active PR

 For most teams, nearly all PRs target a default branch, such as `main` or `develop`.
-If you sometimes need to target a different branch, it's easy to forget to change the target branch when creating the PR.
-To change the target branch of an active PR:
+If you sometimes need to target a different branch, it's easy to forget to change the target branch when you create the PR.
+If that happens, you can change the target branch of an active PR:

 1. Select **More actions** at upper-right on the PR **Overview** page, and then select **Change target branch** from the dropdown menu.
 1. In the **Change target branch** pane, select **Choose a target branch**, select the new branch, and then select **Change**.